sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tunctl</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Create and remove virtual network interfaces
+Short desc    : Create and remove virtual network interfaces
 URL          : http://tunctl.sourceforge.net/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : tunctl is a tool to set up and maintain persistent TUN/TAP network
+Descript     : tunctl is a tool to set up and maintain persistent TUN/TAP network
              : interfaces, enabling user applications access to the wire side of a
              : virtual nework interface.
 Such interfaces is useful for connecting VPN
              : software, virtualization, emulation and a number of other similar